SeeedDocument/Seeed-WiKi/docs/wio_gps_board.md

 ### Use Grove modules to expand your application

-To use 6 Grove connectors on WIO GPS Board, we have to use `digitalWrite(12, HIGH)` to open 3V3\_B to power the Grove modules(D12 defaults to LOW in order to reduce consumption).
+To use 6 Grove connectors on Wio Tracker, we have to use `digitalWrite(12, HIGH)` to open 3V3\_B to power the Grove modules(D12 defaults to LOW in order to reduce consumption).

 The following code shows how to use Analog and Digital Grove modules: